aathithanambi/sentrifugo_hrm/README.md

 # Final step

       docker exec -it <docker id> bash
-Remove install folder after completing he configuration for getting the login page.
+Rename the 'install' folder to any name after completing the configuration for getting the login page.